 With Lucky Luke, it seemed as if the shadow was crawling up against a wall.
 In the next two drawings by pupils, the drop shadow even crawls up a staircase.
 By the way, shadows aren’t always black, they can have a color!
 Just look at the paintings of the French painter Claude Monet.

 Exercise 2: Draw a figure with a drop shadow climbing up a wall or a staircase.
-Perhaps someone who is faster than his/her shadow.

-Extra: in the following still life only the outlines are drawn.
+EXTRA: in the following still life only the outlines are drawn.
 First draw the still life as lightly as possible.
 Then draw the shadows that arise when the (side) light comes from the left.
 Draw the shadows on the objects as well as the drop shadows.
 You will find an elaboration in Chapter 4.